 If only it were that simple.

-Not only must authentic leaders have many opposite traits to bad leaders, but they must also be realistic and self-assess by rating themselves out of 10 for their own bad traits.
+Not only must authentic leaders have the opposite traits to bad leaders, but they must also be realistic and work on improving their flaws.

 A glimmer of hope for those feeling stuck with a bad leader: